The De Villiers Walton Blog

 We also looked to create a solution that had the lightest possible footprint on your SAP system, required little or no on-going involvement from IT post-installation and would enable two key objectives of Microsoft BI i.e. self-service BI and flexible reporting.

-The following seven PowerPivot SAP data feed connectors are available in the premium version of the connector:
+The following PowerPivot SAP data feed connectors are available:

 - BW InfoProvider (including InfoCube, Data Store Object (DSO), InfoSet, Virtual Cube & Hybrid Cube)